On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Symmetry by a 90 degree rotation

 and

 or

-The idea is to rotate the two fields $\vec u$ and $\grad P$ by $90^\circ$.
+The idea consists in rotating the two fields $\vec u$ and $\grad P$ by $90^\circ$.
 In a coordinate system $(x,y,z)$, where the flow takes place in the plane $(x,y)$, this rotation is performed by making the cross product with the vector $\vec e_z$:

 Defining the rotated fields $\vec q = \vec e_z \times \grad P$ and $\vec Z = \vec e_z \times \vec u$, it can be shown that $\grad . \vec q =0$ and $\grad \times \vec Z= \vec 0$.
 This means that $\vec q$ is a flux vector and $\vec Z$ derives from a potential field $\vec Z = \grad \Psi$.
 The two new fields satisfy: